-Most contact lenses cover just the iris of your eye.
+Most contact lenses cover just the iris, or the colored area, of your eye.
 Scleral lenses cover some of the sclera or whites of your eyes and are gas-permeable, meaning that oxygen can reach the eye.
-Many people find this size and type of contact lens reduces their dry eye symptoms.
+This may seem counterintuitive to cover more of the eye, however, many people find this size and type of contact lens reduces their dry eye symptoms.

 In many cases, your contact lens solution might be the issue.
 To find out if this is the case, you should talk to your doctor about the contact lens solution you are currently using, see if you are using the correct solution for your eyes, and the contact lenses you are currently using.